makrai/notes/szabolcsi97-scope.md

   [O > S]
   * (12) If S and O are generalized quantifiers and R is the relation denoted by a transitive verb, the binary quantifier [O > S] is defined to operate as
-    follows: For every a \in A S(R(a)), where A is some set determined by O.
+    follows: For every a \in A S(R(a)), where A is some set determined by O
   * Grab a set A determined by the quantifier denoted by the object and check, for every element a of this set, whether it has the property that three referees read it
-  * The fact that Ben-Shalom formulates her proposal using a binary quantifier is immaterial for our present concerns, so it will not be dwelt on.
+  * The fact that Ben-Shalom formulates her proposal using a binary quantifier is immaterial for our present concerns, so it will not be dwelt on
 * twofold procedural difference between the standard calculation of scope and the one encoded by [ O > S ]
   * On the standard account, we construct the set denoted by \lambda a S(R(a))